How Long Does It Take To Improve Your Social Skills?

 Overall, it's probably better to know improving can take a while

 Being told you won't be cured in two weeks can be discouraging.
-It can also be a relief in a way to have a reasonable idea of how long the process can take.
-If you know ahead of time improving is going to take a while, you won't get too demoralized if you're not making huge jumps in progress from one week to the next.
+In a way it can also be a relief to have a reasonable idea of how long the process can take.
+If you know ahead of time improving is going to take a while, you won't get too demoralized if you're not making huge jumps in progress from one day to the next, or if you hit a snag and things slow down for a while.
 On the other hand, if you expect that you're going to get over your problems nearly instantly, then you can grow more and more unmotivated when that doesn't happen.
-You may give up entirely.
+You may even give up entirely.

 The more you work at it, the quicker you'll improve.
 That's not always possible though

-The biggest determinant of how quickly you improve is how much you practice and catch up in your social development.
-If you make a deliberate effort to get as much social experience as you can, as quickly as you can, than you'll save a lot of time.
+The biggest determinant of how quickly you'll improve is how much you practice and catch up in your social development.
+If you make a deliberate effort to get as much social experience as you can, as quickly as you can, then you'll save a lot of time.

 I am realistic though.
-I realize not everyone is a self-improvement cyborg who can tirelessly pursue their goals and improve themselves with maximum efficiency.
-You're human and at times you may not be putting every last ounce of effort into your social skills.
-One weekend you may goof off and watch an entire T.V. series on DVD.
-Your may put your social development on the back burner for a few months while you give more attention to other priorities.
-This factor is one reason I give that 1-3 years time frame.
+I realize not everyone is a self-improvement cyborg who can tirelessly pursue their goals and evolve themselves with maximum efficiency.
+You're human and at times you may not put every last ounce of effort into your social skills.
+One weekend you may goof off and binge an entire TV series.
+You may put your social development on the back burner for a few months while you give more attention to other priorities.
+It's also common for people to have at least some ambivalence about changing.
+Like a part of them may enjoy being a homebody, and not even want to go out with friends all the time.
+These factors are one reason I give that 1-3 years time frame.